LivingComputingProject/TASBEFlowAnalytics-Tutorial/Excel_README.md

 ### Comparative Analysis
 * "Comparison Group(s)" contains sample column name-value pairs that determine which samples in the "Samples" sheet are compared.
 * "Comparisons" consist of the required primary comparison sets (i.e. +,-) and the secondary ordering inductions, which are optional.
 Both the primary and secondary sets are in the form of sample column names for a single plusminus analysis.
 * Multiple plusminus analysis can be run as long as the Comparison Groups are aligned with their respective Comparison values.
-Additional preferences including stem name and plot path are required for each analysis.
+Additional preferences including otuput filename and plot path are required for each analysis.
+* The "End Row Number" cell is currently required in order to determine the relative position of the generic plusminus preferences.
+The value should correspond to the last row (yellow fill) in Comparison Groups/Comparisons.
+* The stem and device name cells were removed and replaced by automatically generated condition names in the format of "column name = value" for each Comparison Group.

 ### Transfer Curve Analysis
 * "Comparison Group(s)" contains sample column name-value pairs that determine which samples in the "Samples" sheet are analyzed.
 Each pair should correspond to a value in "Comparisons".
 * "Comparisons" consists of the sample column name with the transfer curve conditions.
 It is important for the values to be numerical.
 Additional preferences including stem name and plot path are required for each analysis.
+* Device name cells were removed.
+The defaults for stem names are in the format of "column name = value" for each Comparison Group, or they are the experiment name.

 ### Optional Settings
 * To change a preference, input the new value within the Value column.